Striptease.

 PY was Booger Yellow for a minute.

 The chemicals aren't enough on their own.
 Mechanical actions are required to get the paint off.
+Fancy way of saying scrub, you scrub.

 In all seriousness, shoutout to Luigi for the eternal patience in doing the dirty work.
 This is painstaking.

-As I previously said, you don't exactly know how well you brush off the chemicals, nor how hard the clear coat, or how thick the paint was.
+You don't exactly know how well you brush off the chemicals, nor how hard the clear coat, or how thick the paint was.

 Luigi & co were done scrubbing when they reached this approximate stage.
 The chemical stripping process remains brute force.